katiexu/QWAS_DQAS/README.md

 ## Code Functions

 ### Phase1
-Run DQAS01.py: Initialize training and sampling using DQAS method to get the current best gate choices and topology.
+Run DQAS01.py: Initialize training and sampling using DQAS method to get the gate choices and topology with highest test accuracy.

 ### Phase2
 Run DQAS02.py: Hold the current best gate choices stable and train models by changing topologies.